jruels/ansible-windows-best/labs/playbook-fun/index.md

 ### Setting up the Inventory File
-Perform the following steps on Windows Target 1 in VS Code In the VS Code Explorer pane:
+Perform the following steps on the Windows Host in VS Code In the VS Code Explorer pane:

 1. Right Click the `ansible-working` repo in the explorer pane